katsanoulis/Approximate_First_Integral/README.md

 # Approximate First Integral

-## License

-This software is made public for research use only.
-It may be modified and redistributed under the terms of the GNU General Public License.

 ## Algorithm

 These example scripts implement theoretical results developed by Katsanoulis et al. [1] for the construction of an approximate first integral for a given vector field.